CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning

-This paper introduces \textbf{CodePMP}, a scalable pretraining approach that leverages code-preference pairs to improve reasoning capabilities in large language models.
-Experimental results validate that CodePMP significantly improves sample efficiency and boosts performance on reasoning tasks.
+We propose \textbf{CodePMP}, a scalable preference model pretraining method that leverages synthetic code-preference pairs to boost reasoning in large language models.
+Experiments demonstrate that CodePMP markedly enhances both sample efficiency and performance across diverse reasoning tasks, validating the effectiveness of code-based preference pretraining.
+Future directions include CodePrMP, which will utilize compiler/interpreter verifiability for low-cost process supervision, and GenPMP, aimed at improving generative reward models through code-based pretraining.

-For future work, we aim to extend CodePMP in two key directions. \textbf{CodePrMP} will focus on utilizing compiler and interpreter verifiability to provide low-cost process supervision signals. \textbf{GenPMP} will explore how to improve sample efficiency and the performance of generative reward models by integrating code data.